Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: Discussion

+As it is common, e.g., in the bandit literature, the gaps in our lower and upper bounds are optimal only for Gaussian reward distributions.
+Extending Theorem \ref{th:instance-lb} to general distributions is actually simple (see, e.g., \cite{kaufmann2016complexity} and Lemma \ref{lem:CD_mdps} in Appendix \ref{app:lower-bounds}).
+However, this would yield gaps written in terms of KL divergences between arm distributions rather than differences of mean rewards as in the Gaussian case.
+How to match such gaps is an interesting open question.

-The main open question is how to achieve (near) instance-optimality for PAC RL in stochastic MDPs.
+\paragraph{Instance optimality in stochastic MDPs} The main open question is how to achieve (near) instance-optimality for PAC RL in stochastic MDPs.
 We believe that many of the results presented in this paper could help in this direction.
 First, our instance-dependent lower bound could be extended to the stochastic case by modifying return gaps to include visitation probabilities and minimum flows to account for stochastic navigation constraints.
-Second, on the algorithmic side, our adaptive maximum coverage sampling rule easily extends to stochastic MDPs as mentioned above, while our elimination rule could also be adapted by computing the optimistic return of policies visiting a certain $(s,a,h)$ with a least some probability, which corresponds to a constrained MDP problem \citep[e.g.,][]{efroni2020exploration}.
+Second, on the algorithmic side, our maximum-coverage sampling rule easily extends to stochastic MDPs as mentioned above, while our elimination rule could also be adapted by computing the optimistic return of policies visiting a certain $(s,a,h)$ with a least some probability, which corresponds to a constrained MDP problem \citep[e.g.,][]{efroni2020exploration}.
 Studying how these components behave in stochastic MDPs is an exciting direction for future work.